-A vast, 34,595-acre expanse of open savannah adjacent to Kruger National Park, Thornybush Game Reserve is home to nearly 150 mammals in addition to Africa's "Big Five."
-In fact, it's one of the best places to spot the elusive leopard.
-With the Drakensberg Escarpment looming dramatically in the distance and the Matsuki River running through it, Thornybush is a nature-lover's paradise.
-And, because it's a private reserve, safari vehicles are permitted off-road here, and you may even enjoy a game-viewing walk through the wilderness.
+South Africa's vast expanses of open savannah are home to nearly 150 mammals and Africa's "Big Five," including the elusive leopard.
+With the Drakensberg Escarpment looming dramatically in the distance and the Matsuki River running through it, this rugged landscape is a nature-lover's paradise.
+And, because you'll be on a private reserve, safari vehicles are permitted off-road here, and you may even enjoy a game-viewing walk through the wilderness.

 Immerse yourself in South Africa with this selection of articles, recipes, and more

 Learn about the proud history of the art of traditional Zulu storytelling.

 Find out what makes a few of the parks you’ll visit on this Small Group Adventure so very special.